Informed/blogpost-python-src-layout/doc/using_poetry_and_the_python_src_layout_for_aws_lambdas.md

     zip -r -q out/my-lambda.zip . -x '*.pyc' out cd ..
     ```
-This will result in a file in `my_repo/services/my_lambda/package/out/my-lambda.zip`
+This will result in a file in `my_repo/services/my_lambda/package/out/my-lambda.zip` that is suitable for uploading to AWS as the Lambda Function image.

 ### Create the Lambda function

-You could do this in the AWS console or use the following AWS CLI Commands
+You could do this in the AWS console or use the following AWS CLI Commands (If you use the AWS Console, it will create the execution role and trust policy automatically by default).

 1. Create the [execution role and trust policy](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-awscli.html#with-userapp-walkthrough-custom-events-create-iam-role)
     ```